DeveloperCielo/developercielo.github.io/_i18n/en/_posts/checkout-cielo/2000-01-01-linkdepagamentos5.md

 **Format of notifications**

-In notifications supported by the Super Link API, the format sent is *Form Data*, broken down by the `Content-Type` header 'x-www-form-urlencoded'.
+In notifications supported by the Link de Pagamento API, the format sent is *Form Data*, broken down by the `Content-Type` header 'x-www-form-urlencoded'.

 **Expected return**

-The store's server must return `HTTPStatus = 200 (OK)` to the Super Link API, indicating that the notification was successfully received and processed.
+The store's server must return `HTTPStatus = 200 (OK)` to the Link de Pagamento API, indicating that the notification was successfully received and processed.

 > **IMPORTANT**: If the registered URL returns an error or is unavailable, three new attempts will be made, with an interval of one hour between each POST.